 An investor could make 1-5% on their investment depending on the level of risk, collateral, and stability of the underlying assets.

 See Related: How to Get Involved in ESG Investing

 2) Renewable and Sustainable Equity

 This type of financing is for homeowners and businesses.
 The most common example is solar power.
-By setting up solar panels on your home, you can receive tax credits or cash payments in return for the power generated by your solar panels.
+By setting up solar panels on your home, you can receive tax credits or cash payments in return for the power your solar panels generate.
 The benefit of this option is that it is stable and guaranteed over a 20-year timescale.

 The financing that you receive will likely go to the capital costs associated with installing the solar panels.